vinky-wang/michelin-guide/README.md

 Restaurant Look Up

-- finds more information about a restaurant: Address, Phone Number, Website, and reference to the Michelin Guide article
+- provides further information about restaurants: Address, Phone Number, Website, and reference to the Michelin Guide article

 - downloadable restaurant information as a .csv file